Uli-Chen/Uli-Chen.github.io/_pages/about.md

 ---
 I’m a junior undergraduate at the College of Computer Science and Technology, Jilin University, where I conduct research in the MIC Lab supervised by **Associate Professor Yuanbo Xu**.
 My research explores topics across **Information Retrieval**, **Data Mining**, **Recommender Systems**, and **Generative Model**, with a focus on building smarter and more efficient systems to tackle the growing problem of data explosion in our digital world.

+# News:
+[10/15/2025] One of my papers on **negative sampling strategies** has advanced to the decision phase of AAAI.
+Wish me luck!